sal55/langs/dummy.md

 It's not possible to tell, until resolved, whether both dots select fields, or just the second, or neither.

-### 2-way and N-way Selection Operators

-The 2-way operator This is the equivalent of  C's ?: operator, and is written like this:

-    (a | b | c)

-always with parentheses.
-It's equivalent to if a then b else c fi

-An extension of that is the N-way operator:

-    (n | a, b, c, ... | z)

-This select's the nth (1-based) element from the list, or the default z when n is out of range.
-Only one element is evaluated.

-Both operators can be used on the left size of an assignment:

-    (cond | a | b) := 0

-Here, either a or b is set to zero.
-Some operations will also propagate inside, so that:

-    &(a | b | c)

-is the same as:

-    (a | &b | &c)

 ### Min/Max and Clamp

 min/max are built-in operators, and can be used like this: